rjdirisio/pyvibdmc/docs/getting_started.rst

 ===============

 This page details how to get started with `PyVibDMC <https://github.com/rjdirisio/pyvibdmc>`_.
-This package is still under development, so clone at your own risk!
+This package is still under development, so install at your own risk!

 Theory of Diffusion Monte Carlo (DMC)
 -------------------------------------------------------